Experiences & Amenities

 - Maximum RV length = 45 ft.
 Please note that not all RV sites are able to handle this length.
 Double check the site length during your reservation process.

 - Campers can bike, walk or take a tram ride to the beach.
-A Park Store offers camping items, as well as snacks, drinks and bike/canoe/kayak/paddleboard rentals.
-The Park Store is open every day 8am - 5pm.
-There is also a Wi-Fi hotspot located outside the Park Store courtesy of the Friends of Topsail Hill Preserve State Park.
+There is still a Wi-Fi hotspot located outside the park store courtesy of the Friends of Topsail Hill Preserve State Park.

-There are over ten miles of marked hiking trails within the park.
+There are over 15 miles of marked hiking trails within the park.
 The Beach Tram trail and the Campbell Lake Bike trail are both paved, making them perfect for a beautiful bike ride amongst the Long Leaf pine trees.
-The No Name Lake trail takes you to the smallest of the Coastal Dune Lakes in the park.
+The No Name Lake trail takes you to the smallest of the coastal dune lakes in the park.
 The Turpentine trail allows you to witness remnants of the turpentining industry in the late 1800s and early 1900s.
-Along the Deer Track trail you will see Campbell Lake, a rare Coastal Dune Lake, as well as carnivorous plants.
-The Old Growth Trail reaches the far western portions of the park.
+On the Gopher Tortoise trail you will see saw palmettos, Long Leaf Pine trees all living where the gopher tortoises roam.
+Along the Deer Track trail you will see Campbell Lake, a rare coastal dune lake, as well as carnivorous plants.
+The Old Growth trail reaches the far western portions of the park.
 Morris Lake trail meanders through ancient dunes and scrub communities.
-Along this trail you can see remnants of the missile testing program during WWII.
+Along this trail you can see remnants of the JB-2 rocket development program during WWII.

 Enjoy a picnic at one of our picnic tables scattered throughout the day use area, as well as two small picnic pavilions located at Campbell Lake.
 Picnics at the beach are also an enjoyable way to spend the day.
 To better enjoy the beach picnicking experience, please remember that glass containers, alcohol and pets are not allowed.

 Swim in the emerald waters of the Gulf of Mexico anywhere along 3.2 miles of quiet, white quartz sand beaches.
-Lifeguards are not provided.
+Swim at your own risk as lifeguards are not provided.

 Topsail Hill offers ranger programs weekly for all visitors to enjoy.
 Please see our Ranger Program section here on this website or ask for a program schedule upon entering the park.
-You can also sign up to receive the quarterly program schedule via email by emailing the Friends of Topsail Hill Preserve State Park at email@example.com.
+You can also sign up to receive any of the three digital newsletters (programs/events, news and volunteer opportunities) the park sends out via email by signing up here.

 Topsail Hill Preserve State Park has excellent trails, beaches and lakes for viewing wildlife, including birds, reptiles and mammals.
 Topsail Hill Preserve is part of the Great Florida Birding and Wildlife Trail.